notsamj/Personal-Projects/README.md

   - A command line food expiry listing application.
 - Lisp App 1
   - An attempt at the Towers of Hanoi problem utilizing three approaches.
+- Python App 1
+  - A custom-config class.
 ## W.I.P & Future Applications
 - CPP App 1
   - I haven't decided what I want to do for this yet.
 It's just Hello World for now.